Written by former Alsace buyer Marcel Orford-Williams with updates from current buyer Joanna Locke MW

-Two additional designations, Vendange Tardive and Sélection des Grains Nobles, may also appear on the label.
+Two additional designations, Vendange Tardive and Sélection de Grains Nobles, may also appear on the label.
 The former indicates a wine made from late-picked grapes with higher sugar levels.
 The latter identifies a dessert wine, made from grapes affected by botrytis, or noble rot.

 It makes sense, therefore, to get to know not only the permitted grapes, and what to expect from them, but to become familiar with the house styles of the producers, since these are the two factors which, above all others, influence the wine in the glass.

 Auxerrois – Rarely seen on wine labels, but very much present in wines legitimately labelled as pinot blanc, to which this widely planted grape adds substance.

 Chasselas – Now of curiosity value only in Alsace, but worth trying for its crisp, clean bite.

 Gewurztraminer – The pink-skinned gewurztraminer is the grape most associated with Alsace, and gives of its best here.
 There is nothing self-effacing about this grape which is probably why people tend to love it or hate it.
 With a heady aroma of lychees or rose petals and a full, spicy flavour (gewürz means spice in German), this is one of the few wines which can keep pace with Chinese or Indian food.
 Its soulmate, however, is a ripe Munster cheese.
 A dessert gewurz is excellent with any pudding containing ginger.

 Muscat – The same grape that produces lusciously sweet wines further south is nearly always bone dry in Alsace.
 Its heady aromas make it an engaging aperitif, and a good Alsace Muscat is a splendid partner for English asparagus.

 Pinot blanc – Of Burgundian origin, this refreshing white is often blended with auxerrois for round, curvy, perfect party wines.

-|Pinot gris – Also known as tokay-pinot gris, this faintly pink variety produces full, rich wines, less spicy than gewurztraminer, and often extremely long-lived.
+Pinot gris – Once known as tokay-pinot gris, this faintly pink-skinned variety produces full, rich wines, less spicy than gewurztraminer, and often extremely long-lived.
 Arguably the most food-friendly of all Alsace whites, especially with Thai or middle-eastern food, it is an excellent partner for roast goose and smoked fish, notably eel.
 It also produces fragrant late-harvest and botrytis-affected wines.

 Pinot noir – With so many hours of sunshine, pinot noir has little difficulty ripening in Alsace but traditionally, pinot was made as a pale almost rosé coloured wine of little substance.
-Much is changing with top producers like Hugel and Muré beginning to make deeply coloured, tannic red with an ability to age well.
+Much has changed with top producers like Hugel and Muré making deeply coloured reds with good tannins and the ability to age well.

 Riesling – For many, riesling produces Alsace's greatest wine.
 It is exactly the same variety as grown across the border in Germany but here it is invariably dry and fuller in body with more rounded acidity.
 Like German riesling, it develops great complexity with age, sometimes taking on a pronounced petrolly aroma.
 Sublime fish and roast-pork wine, riesling also succumbs to noble rot to produce exceptional dessert wines with a particular affinity for baked custards like crème brûlée or lemon tart.

 Sylvaner – Another endangered species, rarely planted nowadays.
 At its most basic a lively, refreshing white with good acidity, but a good, old-vine sylvaner can, with age, develop into a fine, honeyed old bottle.
 Very good with pork, ham and fatty bacon or a classic onion tart.

-In the beginning there was just one catch-all appellation which covered all wines no matter where they were produced and it was called Alsace, the name coming into force in 1962, the last major region to get its AOC status.
+In the beginning there was just one catch-all appellation which covered all wines no matter where they were produced and it was called Alsace, the name coming into force in 1962, the last major region to get its AOC (appellation d'origine contrôlée) status.
 It wasn't long however before the question arose: how could one AOC cover such a wide variety of different vineyard sites?
 The area under vine is large (over fifteen thousand hectares) and includes flat lands that used to grow cereals as well as the slopes of mountain spurs where the best wines are made.

 The adoption of a grand cru system